cdxiaodong/PNPT-Prep/docs/wannacry.md

 ![floss](assets/img/floss1.png)

-We can notice a bunch of API calls and it seems they are imported from other executables.
-One of the giveaway of that is the DOS header what we will see in couple of more times
+We can notice a bunch of API calls, and it seems they are imported from other executables.
+One giveaway is the DOS header, which we will see a couple more times.

 ![floss](assets/img/floss3.png)

-Can see windows binary like `icals` and the command `attrib +h .` suggests that it has some hidden directory somewhere!
+You can see Windows binaries like `icacls`, and the command `attrib +h .` suggests that it creates a hidden directory somewhere!

 ![floss](assets/img/floss2.png)

 ### PE Studio
 Open the sample in `PE Studio` and inspect the Import Address Table.
-Check the **Indicators** view for notable items — in this case PE Studio shows three packed executables embedded in the first‑stage binary and it flags a URL.
+Check the **Indicators** view for notable items — in this case, PE Studio shows three packed executables embedded in the first-stage binary and it flags a URL.

 Now check the **Libraries / Imports** section to see which DLLs and APIs are referenced.
-In this sample the Windows Sockets API (e.g., `ws2_32.dll`) and Windows Internet extensions (WinINet, e.g., `wininet.dll`) appear in the imports.
-That combination indicates the binary likely performs socket/network operations and uses higher‑level WinINet functions for HTTP requests or downloads.
-Follow‑ups: note the exact imported functions (e.g., `InternetOpen`, `InternetConnect`, `URLDownloadToFile`) and mark them as primary candidates for breakpoints during dynamic analysis.
+In this sample, the Windows Sockets API (e.g., `ws2_32.dll`) and Windows Internet extensions (WinINet, e.g., `wininet.dll`) appear in the imports.
+That combination indicates the binary likely performs socket/network operations and uses higher-level WinINet functions for HTTP requests or downloads.
+Follow-ups: note the exact imported functions (e.g., `InternetOpen`, `InternetConnect`, `URLDownloadToFile`) and mark them as primary candidates for breakpoints during dynamic analysis.

-A helpful next step is to sort the Imports by risk or use a blacklist filter to surface high‑risk APIs first.
-Near the top of the list we see several CryptoAPI entries (for example `CryptGenKey`, `CryptImportKey`, `CryptEncrypt`/`CryptDecrypt`) — consistent with ransomware behavior.
+A helpful next step is to sort the Imports by risk or use a blacklist filter to surface high-risk APIs first.
+Near the top of the list, we see several CryptoAPI entries (for example, `CryptGenKey`, `CryptImportKey`, `CryptEncrypt`, `CryptDecrypt`) — consistent with ransomware behavior.
 This strongly suggests encryption operations are implemented in the binary.
-Recommended follow‑ups: record the exact crypto function names, trace their call sites in the decompiler, and set breakpoints on the crypto APIs to capture keys and observe encryption behavior during execution.
+Recommended follow-ups: record the exact crypto function names, trace their call sites in the decompiler, and set breakpoints on the crypto APIs to capture keys and observe encryption behavior during execution.

 ![pe](assets/img/pe1.png)